 8. Keep your cool.
 Hawkers on the beach and other tourist destinations can be annoying.
 Keep your emotions in check.
 It’s a hard way to make a living and being openly angry or confrontational is offensive.

 9. If you choose to ride a motorbike, do get a briefing on how to drive well in Bali’s seemingly chaotic flow of traffic.
 Villa staff can impart advice and instruction, as required.
 Always wear a helmet and carry an up to date International Driver’s license.
 Police may randomly check for both helmets and unlicensed riders/drivers.
+Avoid wearing a bikini while riding a bike.

 10. Stop and chat.
 The Balinese are very curious about other people.
 You’ll often be asked where you are from and all about your family, children or siblings.
 Locals will love to see some photos if you have them handy.
 It’s not a ruse to pull you into a shop.